Portfolio Loan: What Is It, And When Is It A Good Option?

 A portfolio loan is a helpful tool for financing a home purchase if you’re having trouble securing a conventional mortgage loan, a Department of Veterans Affairs (VA) loan or a Federal Housing Administration (FHA) loan.

 Understanding how portfolio loans work can help you become a home buyer or extend your real estate investment holdings.
 Read on to find out more about how portfolio lenders and the unique mortgages they offer can help you finance a future home purchase.

 What Is A Portfolio Loan?

 Put simply, a portfolio loan is a type of mortgage that a lender issues and keeps within their range of investment holdings instead of selling on to another company.
 As the portfolio lender originates and keeps a portfolio loan in-house rather than reselling it on the secondary market, it allows the lender to set more flexible terms surrounding the mortgage, often in the borrower’s favor.

-Because the portfolio lender doesn’t issue the loan under the same requirements needed to meet FHA or VA loan guidelines, it cannot resell these holdings on the secondary market.
+Because the portfolio lender doesn’t issue the loan under the same requirements needed to meet conventional, FHA or VA loan guidelines, it cannot resell these holdings on the secondary market.
 Because these loans don’t need to meet strict eligibility requirements, they serve a helpful purpose in helping potential home buyers get approved to borrow funds faster and more readily.

 What Is A Portfolio Lender?